When the freshman 15 turns into the sophomore 20, the junior 30 or the senior 50 — you’ve got a serious problem on your hands.

 Personally, weight has been a life-long battle, except for a brief point in high school where I dropped tons weight magically due to unhealthy methods like skipping meals and dehydration.
 But when college came, I gained significantly more than those dreaded 15 pounds.

 As the years went on, I noticed the problem getting worse.
 But my excuse was always, “I’m too busy to deal with that right now.”
-With a full plate of classes, internships, extra curricula and a social life, weight loss was not my biggest priority.
+With a full plate of classes, internships, extra curricula and a social life, I can just buy the best weight loss pill, because weight loss was not my biggest priority.

 It all came to a boil when I realized that my weight was affecting my everyday life, which was a first for me.
 I’ve always had friends, never been teased and avoided all physical activities that might result in embarrassment.